Manitoba’s Justice System #

 If the CJC tolerates a self-interested system internally, it should not be surprised that self-interested Judges, end up behaving corruptly.
 We live in a world where the absurd regularly becomes real and corruption, commonplace.

 It is long past time for seriously misjudged cases to be identified, exposed and dealt with censuriously to deter others.
 Judges are supremely important in this mix and we can ill-afford a claque of privileged, entitled but deluded appointees making discretionary and arbitrary decisions lacking Judicial merit.
 To avoid this, Canada legislated one of the best safeguards in the Western democracies - the CJC.
-The question remains, is it an effective process for remedying complaints?
+The question remains, if it is not fit for its purpose, as an effective process for remedying complaints, why don’t we disband it and replace it with an external one one that has effective teeth?

 When the law is an ass — it needs its arse kicked.
 (An Australian crudism)